jshvlv/springcrud/README.md

-# This is simple CRUD application in Spring Boot.
+# This is a simple CRUD application in Spring Boot.

 ###The app using the following technologies: